 Directions: Sequence, or put in order, the events from the Punic Wars.
 First, fill in the blank for each sentence using the word bank at the top.
-Next, cut out each of the sentence strips and put them in order.
-Once the events are in order, number the sentences and glue them on a piece of paper.
+Next, identify the proper sequence of the events and type the correct order on the lines given before the sentences.

 Italian Alps harassed empire

 Carthage home slaves

--
+ns put together another a rmy and sailed south

 me an e Mediterranean Sea. , gaining a lot of

-Hannibal a the nd his troops crossed ov er the peaks of
+Hannibal a the nd his troops crossed ove er the peaks of

 ns sacked Carthage, takin Carthaginians as

-The Roman Hannibal's arm or repeatedly attacked,
+The Roman ns, o or repeatedly attacked,

-Hannibal le eft Italy and hurried ge. to
+Hannibal le to